Dogs in public places are required to be on a leash and under the effective control of a competent person.

 Picking up after your pet

 Dog waste must be picked up in public areas.
-Animal faeces poses a potential threat to the community as well as an environmental hazard.
-Failure to pick up after your pet can also attract an on-the-spot fine of $275.
+Animal faeces pose a potential threat to the community as well as an environmental hazard.
+Failure to pick up after your pet can also attract a substantial on-the-spot fine.

 Biodegradable dog waste bags are now available for free at dispensers located at the following beaches and parks in Coffs Harbour.